pintukumar-sutradhar/clickjacking_tester/README.md

 ## Scope

-This project does not include an HTTP header checker, a security dashboard/score, report/PDF/CSV export, a logging or scan history system, a vulnerability database, cookie/TLS scanning, technology fingerprinting, an OWASP dashboard, or general web vulnerability scanning.
-It is scoped to clickjacking checks, demo-page creation and hosting, and header-based frame-protection analysis.
+This project is scoped to clickjacking checks, demo-page creation and hosting, and header-based frame-protection analysis.

 ## License